 You can include so many varieties of squash alone or in recipes.
 What is your favorite squash?
 I like delicata and spaghetti squash.
 See our Recipe page for my favorite, easy and flavorful ways to prepare squash.
 Believe me, your hands will thank you !!

-In the short list above we mentioned oils like olive and coconut.
+In the short list above we mentioned oils like olive, avocado, and coconut oil.
 It is important to not sabotage a healthy diet of anti-inflammatory foods with unhealthy oils that are often still included in many packaged foods, especially chips or crackers.

 Avoid oils like corn oil and cottonseed oil.
 They are toxic, generally unclean and hard to digest, easily causing symptoms in those with IBS.
 Canola oil would also be another you may want to avoid or at least put limits on.